svivesmdb/mongodb-demo-insurance/data/README.md

   - Oracle: Car Insurances
   - Oracle: Home Insurances

-- Generate data:
+- Generate data in the following order:
-  - Customers
+  1. Customers
-  - Home insurance policies and claims
+  2. Home insurance policies and claims
-  - Car insurances policies and claims
+  3. Car insurances policies and claims

 - Data Ingestion via MongoSyphon:
   - CDC-based ingestion of customers, home insurance policies and their respective claims from Oracle (based on last_change timestamps).